Young scores 48 points, Hawks beat Bucks 1116-113 in Game 1 - WTMJ

 TIP-INS

-Hawks: Bogdan Bogdanovic started but clearly was at less than full strength as he deals with a sore knee.
-He scored four points and shot 1 of 6. … Cam Reddish was available to play for the first time in four months but didn’t play.
+Hawks: Cam Reddish was available to play for the first time in four months but didn’t play.
 Reddish hadn’t played since Feb.
 21 due to a right Achilles injury.
 Hawks coach Nate McMillan had said before the game the Hawks would cautious with Reddish by keeping him behind Tony Snell and Solomon Hill in the rotation.
 “We haven’t had the opportunity for him to get in any five-on-five since he’s been off,” McMillan said.
 “He’s been playing the last week or so some two-on-two, three-on-three.” … Atlanta is the third team since 1984 to make the conference finals despite having a losing record at the All-Star break.
 The others were the 2012 Boston Celtics and the 1984 Phoenix Suns.
 The Hawks were 16-20 at the break.

-Bucks: Bobby Portis came off the bench with 4 1/2minutes left in the first quarter and ended up with 11 points and eight rebounds.
+Bucks: Bobby Portis came off the bench with 4 1/2minutes left in the first quarter.
 Portis hadn’t played a single minute in the last three games of the Nets series. … Milwaukee fell to 11-3 in playoff games at Fiserv Forum. … This is the fifth time the Bucks and Hawks have faced off in the playoffs and their first postseason matchup since the Hawks won 4-3 in a 2010 opening-round series.
 They’ve split the four previous matchups.

 Follow Steve Megargee at https://twitter.com/stevemegargee